www-virtues-ag/virtues-dimens/iOS/INSTALLATION.md

-# 📦 AppDimens iOS - Installation Guide
+# 📦 VirtuesDimens iOS - Installation Guide

-This comprehensive guide will help you install and integrate AppDimens iOS into your project with step-by-step instructions.
+This comprehensive guide will help you install and integrate VirtuesDimens iOS into your project with step-by-step instructions.

 ## 📋 Requirements